Fellowships & Scholarships

 Academic coursework and performance, previous research experience is highly recommended, motivation, ability to work collaboratively and independently, and potential for success in research are primary considerations in the selection process.

-The program is structured as an 8-week summer research project under the mentorship of a participating NU Biology faculty member at the Oakland campus.
+The program is structured as an 8-week summer research project under the mentorship of a participating NU faculty member at the Oakland or Nahant campuses.

 The Program includes weekly meetings with all Jill Barrett awardees, professional development activities, financial support for attendance at scientific conferences, and guidance on presentations for the Research Symposium.

 Interested students should plan on reaching out directly to the Barrett Research Scholar Mentors about their interest in pursuing research this summer.
-There are currently two faculty members from Mills College serving as research mentors.
+There are currently two faculty members from Mills College serving as research mentors, and four faculty members from the Nahant Campus.
 Before reaching out to them, please read through their biographies and current research.

 The mentors from the Nahant campus are: